What Is Emotional Flooding in a Relationship & How to Deal

 Emotional flooding can feel like an emotional storm—sudden, intense, and overwhelming.
 It is more than just being upset; it is an experience that affects someone’s thoughts, body, and behavior all at once.

-Understanding the signs can help someone recognize when it is happening and take steps to regain balance.
+Here are 5 signs that can help someone recognize when it is happening and take steps to regain balance.

 1. Feeling physically overwhelmed